uclaioes/ioes-student-handbook-2018/the-environmental-science-major/upper-division-major-requirements.md

 _**Geography M131.
 Environmental Change.**_** **\(4\) \(Same as Environment M130.\) Lecture, three hours; reading period, one hour.
 Designed for juniors/seniors.
 Examination of natural forces producing environmental changes over past two million years.
 How present landscape reflects past conditions.
 Effects of environmental change on people.
 Increasing importance of human activity in environmental modification.
 Focus on impact of natural and anthropogenic changes on forests.
 P/NP or letter grading.

-### **Earth Science** {#earth-science}

-Choose from EPSS 101, C113, 119, ~~135~~, 139, 150, Geography 100, 101, M107, M127/177

-\(Crossed out courses have been discontinued by the department offering them; they apply if they have been taken but will not be available in the future\).

-_**Earth Planetary and Space Sciences 101.
-Earth’s Energy: Diminishing Fossil Resources and Prospects for Sustainable Future.**_ \(4\) Lecture, three hours; laboratory, two hours; two optional field trips.
-Preparation: one lower-division atmospheric sciences, chemistry, Earth sciences, or physics course.
-Earth’s energy resources \(fossil fuels and alternatives\) from Earth science and sustainability perspective.
-P/NP or letter grading.

-_**Earth Planetary and Space Sciences C113.
-Biological and Environmental Geochemistry.**_\(4\) Lecture, three hours.
-Requisites: Chemistry 14A and 14B \(or 20A and 20B\), Mathematics 3A, 3B, and 3C \(or 31A and 31B\).
-Recommended: at least one lower-division Earth, planetary, and space sciences course.
-Intended for junior/senior life and physical sciences students.
-Study of chemistry of Earth’s surface environment and interplay between biology, human activity, and geology.
-Introduction to origin and composition of Earth, including atmosphere, crust, and hydrosphere.
-Examination of how these reservoirs are affected by biological cycles and feedbacks to biological evolution and diversity.
-Local and global-scale movements of biologically important elements like carbon, nitrogen, and phosphorus.
-Concurrently scheduled with course C213.
-P/NP or letter grading. _\[3C not required\]_

-_**Earth Planetary and Space Sciences 119.
-Continental Drift and Plate Tectonics.**_ \(4\) Lecture, three hours.
-Requisite: course 1 or 100.
-Designed for juniors/seniors in physical sciences.
-Classical concepts of sedimentation and tectonics.
-Alfred Wegener’s theory of continental drift and ensuing controversy.
-Physiography of continents and oceans.
-Geophysical evidence regarding nature of ocean floor.
-Magnetic stratigraphy.
-Seafloor spreading.
-Plate tectonic model and its driving mechanisms.
-Tectonic, igneous, and metamorphic processes at plate boundaries.
-P/NP or letter grading. _\[Requisites can be waived by instructor\]_

-_**Earth Planetary and Space Sciences 139.
-Engineering and Environmental Geology.**_** **\(4\) Lecture, three hours; discussion, one hour.
-Requisite: course 1 or 100.
-Recommended: course 111.
-Principles and practice of soil mechanics and foundation engineering in light of geologic conditions, recognition, prediction, and control or abatement of subsidence, landslides, earthquakes, and other geologic aspects of urban planning and subsurface disposal of liquids and solid wastes.
-P/NP or letter grading. _\[Requisites can be waived by instructor\]_

-_**Earth Planetary and Space Sciences 150.
-Remote Sensing for Earth Sciences.**_ \(4\) Lecture, three hours.
-Recommended requisites: courses 1, 61.
-Designed for juniors/seniors and graduate students.
-Remote sensing related to development of natural resources.
-Characteristics of electromagnetic spectrum and review of remote sensing devices.
-Applicability to land-use classification, soil survey, urban studies, vegetation classification; emphasis on geologic interpretation of imagery.
-P/NP or letter grading _\[Requisites can be waived by instructor\]_

 _**Geography 100.
 Principles of Geomorphology.**_ \(4\) Lecture, three hours; reading period, one hour.
 Requisite: course 1.
 Recommended: course 100A.
 Study of processes that shape world’s landforms, with emphasis on weathering, mass movement and fluvial erosion, transport, deposition; energy and material transfers; space and time considerations.
 P/NP or letter grading.